By Allan Head "Wise Wolf", Nation Chief 1979

 - Have at least one dads-only meeting this fall.
 A second dads-only meeting will probably be needed to make Spring Outing plans.

 - This is a YMCA Program and you should remember that the "C" stands for "Christian".

 - Insist on structure.
-Two meetings and one outing each month- this will vary with your years in the Program.
+One meeting and one outing each month- this will vary with your years in the P\program.

-- Recognize that as in all things, you get out of the Program what you put into the Program.
-If you put in an effort of 6, you will get a 6 in return.
+- Recognize that as in all things, you get out of the program what you put into the program.
+If you put in an effort of six, you will get a six in return.

 Put in a 10 and you will get out a 10!